Yoga Therapy Training: Principles

 - Yoga Therapy Training: Psychology and Mental Health

 - The Essence of the Yoga Sutras According to Yogananda

 or e-mail or call us at 1-800-346-5350

-Principles of Yoga Therapy starts the afternoon of the first date listed and ends with lunch on the last date.
-Please see our Daily Schedule.
+Yoga Therapy Training: Principles starts the afternoon of the first date listed and ends with lunch on the last date.
+Please see:

-Yoga Alliance RYT’s and E-RYT’s receive a 10% discount on the total cost for Principles of Yoga Therapy.
-To receive the discount, simply tell us your Yoga Alliance registry ID number (it’s on your RYT/E-RYT card) when you register.
+Yoga Alliance RYTs and E-RYTs receive a 10% discount on the total cost for Yoga Therapy Training: Principles .
+To receive the discount, please tell us when you register: your name as it appears in the Yoga Alliance registry, and your city/state/country.

 The yoga therapy components of these courses are based on our accreditation by IAYT, not derived from our status as an RYS with Yoga Alliance Registry.